Planning on visiting Guanacaste and only have a few days? Check out our sample 5 day Guanacaste itinerary!

 - Villa Buena Onda in Playas del Coco: Luxury adult only boutique hotel.
 Perfect for honeymoons, up in the mountains so has incredible view of Coco beach.

-- Westin Playa Conchal: If you want an all-inclusive and aren’t on a budget, the Westin is one of the nicest all inclusives in Costa Rica and right on Conchal beach.
+- Westin Playa Conchal: One of the nicest all inclusives in Costa Rica and right on Conchal beach.

-- Flamingo Beach Resort: Beach front resort on Playa Flamingo
+- Margaritaville: Beach front resort on Playa Flamingo

 Day 2: Boating/snorkeling

-If you’re staying in the Gulf of Papagayo beaches, take a private beach hopping/snorkel tour to experience the beautiful hidden beaches.
+If you’re staying in the Gulf of Papagayo, take a private beach hopping/snorkel tour to experience the beautiful hidden beaches.
 Our friend Marcy runs a boating company that picks up in the Papagayo Gulf beaches and he takes you around to the best beaches and snorkel spots.
-Read more about his boat tours here.
+Read more about his Playas del Coco boat tours here.

 Day 3: Wildlife Tour

-I’m sure you want to see some wildlife while you’re in Costa Rica so Day 3 is dedicated to wildlife watching.
-There are a couple options for both Gulf of Papagayo and Tamarindo areas to see wildlife.
+I’m sure you want to see some wildlife so Day 3 is dedicated to wildlife watching.
+There are a couple options to see wildlife.

-Take a leisurely boat ride down the Tempisque River to see crocodiles, monkeys, iguanas, lizards, and tons of birds such as herons, kingfishers and flycatchers.
-Learn about the importance of the dry tropical forest and the river and the history of the rural towns near the national park.
+Take a leisurely boat ride down the Tempisque River to see crocodiles, monkeys, iguanas, lizards and birds.
+Learn about the importance of the dry tropical forest and the river.

 Tamarindo estuary ride